AndersLemme/Anomaly-Detection-for-Packaging-Machines-Using-Machine-Learning/README.md

 # Anomaly-Detection-for-Packaging-Machines-Using-Machine-Learning
 I wanted to create a repo for my Master thesis so that I don't by any chance lose it.
-It is also quite nice to have it eas
+It is also quite nice to have it easily accessible.

+I will add the python files also, just have to find the correct files and clean up the code first :S

 ## Summary:
 Tronrud engineering’s packaging machines have occurrences of lost products that exceed the